katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 6. Embed Events inline and view EventSpot event details

 == Frequently Asked Questions ==

+= The plugin Requires PHP 5.3 =
+__Version 3.x changes requirements for your server.
+If you upgrade and the upgrade doesn't work for you, you can downgrade to the previous version of the plugin.__

+Why?
+Because [Constant Contact's official code](https://github.com/constantcontact/php-sdk) requires PHP 5.3.

+Ask your host about upgrading your server to 5.3.
+If they say no, chances are you should find a new host; 5.3 has long been available.

 = Do I need a Constant Contact account for this plugin? = This plugin requires a <a href="http://wordpress.constantcontact.com/index.jsp" rel="nofollow" title="Sign up for Constant Contact">Constant Contact account</a>.